 Summary of Project Results

-The SELLINO project achieved a more ideal design of optical components which improved reliability of the CD-DVD device while reducing cost and complexity.
+The SELLINO project achieved a more ideal design of optical components that improved reliability of the CD-DVD device while reducing cost and complexity.
 By combining the two laser diodes into one, and reducing the number of lenses from six to four, the project achieved a 38% simplification and cost reduction in components.
 Reliability was increased by 33% as the number of manufacturing bonding points was reduced from 38 to 26.
 And the productivity of the manufacturing process increased by 38% as the number of adjustment points was decreased from 13 to 8 points.

 As a result of the new design, Samsung realized a net cost savings of $3.70 per CD-DVD player.
-At 7 million player units per year, over a three year time period, the total savings realized was $77.7 million dollars.
+At 7 million player units per year, over a three-year time period, the total savings realized was $77.7 million dollars.
 Furthermore, the new designs expanded Samsung’s intellectual property portfolio by a total of 13 patents, four of which were filed in the USA.

 Goldfire Usage Highlights

-Samsung followed an ideation process leveraging Goldfire’s semantic knowledge engine and integrated problem analysis tools
+Samsung followed an ideation process leveraging Goldfire’s semantic knowledge engine and integrated problem analysis tools: